Donearm/scripts/README.md

 Old script to post on Twitter with Basic Authentication.
 Need to be updated with OAuth but I've since switched to TTYtter

+####cortex\_reddits.py

+Browse (sub)reddits with the Reddit client cortex.
+Totally an hack, subscribing them on Reddit is much easier but I didn't want to read all my subscriptions each time so I wrote this script to choose what and when to browse

 ####dayoftheweek.py

 Not my script originally, I just made it Python 3.2 compatible